-The Applicant asked the Authority for information about Mallaig schools' budget figures.
-This decision finds that the Authority failed to respond to the request and requirement for review within the timescales allowed by the Freedom of Information (Scotland) Act 2002 (FOISA).
+The Applicant asked the Authority for information about the LMC Agreement where secondary care consultants are required to communicate the outcome of consultations to patients, specifically evidence that consultants had been reminded of their responsibilities for doing so.
+This decision finds that the Authority failed to respond to the request and request for review within the timescales allowed by the Freedom of Information (Scotland) Act 2002 (FOISA).